Melissa Conrad Stöppler, MD

 Type 2 diabetes prevention

-- While genetics plays an important role, an individual still has the ability to influence their health to prevent diabetes.
+- While genetics plays an important role in the development of diabetes, an individual still has the ability to influence their health to prevent diabetes.

 - Obesity and a sedentary lifestyle are the biggest risk factors that are controllable.
-People should watch their weight, and exercise more.
+People should watch their weight and exercise on a regular basis.

 - Diet is important because it helps with weight loss.
-There are some foods such as nuts, which in small amounts provide health benefits in blood sugar regulation.
+Some foods such as nuts in small amounts provide health benefits in blood sugar regulation.

 - Exercise is beneficial even without weight loss in the prevention of type 2 diabetes.